NielsTalens/doc-driven-dev/product-definitions/04 - product-description.md

 Feature: overview of all available workspaces
 A user can see a list of all workspaces by running `wspc list`.
 They have an overview of all available workspaces.
 The tools are categorised per subject and sorted on alphabetic order.
 Sibjects are languages, IDE, security, Testing, Design, Fun.

 Feature: Create a way to update and maintain tool versions

 Feature: workspace settings
 A user can see all workspace settings by running `workspace-name settings list`.

+Feature: Add a team profile with all their workspaces Within any company people have conversations about technical challenges they face.
+Often someone will mention that a certain team or person already solved that particular challenge.
+If one knows in what workspace that issue is solved it is easier to find.
 **Key Benefits:**
 - Context isolation between projects
 - Quick workspace switching